The Cheapest Auto Insurance in Phoenix, Arizona, in 2026

 Why we picked this company

 State Farm offers Phoenix’s teens and young drivers multiple ways to save on insurance premiums, like Steer Clear, Drive Safe & Save, and driver training.
-But you typically must have a clean driving record to qualify.
+But you typically must have a clean driving record to qualify for these programs.

 Pros